Merzasphor/MWSE/docs/source/apis/tes3.md

 **Returns**:

 * `effectiveMagnitude` (number): The effective magnitude after all the actor's resistances are applied.
-* `magnitude` (number): The magnitude before any of the actor's resistances are applied.
+* `magnitude` (integer): The magnitude before any of the actor's resistances are applied.

 ??? example "Example: Get both magnitudes."